 - Egg: To make these cookies egg-free, use a flax egg in place of an egg.
 For a flax egg, mix together 1 tablespoon flaxseed with 3 tablespoons of water and let sit for 5 minutes before adding the cookie batter.

 - Salt: Omit salt if your almond/peanut butter is salted.

 - Chocolate Chips: If needed, be sure that your chocolate chips or chunks are dairy-free.

-The process of making these cookies is SUPER simple.
-You only need a mixing bowl, a spoon, and a baking sheet.
+The process of making these flourless cookies is SUPER simple.
+You only need one bowl, a spoon, and a baking sheet.
+No chilling is required!

 - In a large mixing bowl, mix together the baking soda, salt, and sugar together until the salt and baking soda are incorporated into the sugar.
 This helps the ingredients to be evenly distributed in the cookie batter.